 - Parts (part numbers, revisions, sources, related documents, bills-of-materials, change management…).

 - Projects (requirements, plan, people, tasks, scheduling, time spent…).

 - Issues (reports, relationships, investigations and analysis, corrective actions…).

 - Stock (serial numbers and quantities, purchasing, production, trace-ability…).

 - Files (engineering and ad hoc documents, revisions, authors, editors, approvers, tags…)

 The Maestro environment allows information and files shared within an organization to have Trust and Transparency™.

-Drawing inspiration from Parts&Vendors™, the eminent PLM solution for small teams in the late 90’s and now no longer available, Maestro PLM is web-based for ease of access and includes enterprise features such as true multi-user operation, document control, and material management.
+Maestro PLM is web-based for ease of access with enterprise features such as true multi-user operation, document control, and material management.